The Masters 2024: dates, TV channel and the LIV golfers who will play

 What are the tee times?

-The tee times for rounds one and two will be announced in the week of the tournament itself.
+The tee times for rounds one and two have been announced, with the full list here.

-For the opening round, the first group are likely to tee off at 8am local time (1pm UK time) with the final group starting at 2pm (7pm UK time).
+For the opening round, the first group featuring Erik van Rooyen and Jake Knapp, will tee off at 8am local time (1pm UK time) with the final group of Dustin Johnson, Collin Morikawa and Tommy Fleetwood, starting at 2pm (7pm UK time).
 That means the last finishers will probably be out on course until 7pm (midnight UK time).

 What are the latest odds?